Dev-Ayan-Dasgupta/dhabi/README.md

 Digital Banking Application for Dhabi

-## Release notes - 1.0.0 (11)
+## Release notes - 1.0.0 (12)

-- Tried padding fix for pop-up box
+- Enabled UAE number prompt to be always on in Verify Mobile screen - FHDHABI-150
-- Invalid email error message appears on login userID screen - FHDHABI-146
+- Disabled Add More Tax Countries button if user clicks on No button for CRS - FHDHABI-152
-- Getting expiry date message on scanning expired passport - FHDHABI-129
+- Added X icon for password criteria mismatch - FHDHABI-154
-- App locked in Portrait mode
+- Fetching statement data dynamically from API